 - A colon transit study or Sitz marker study is a diagnostic test that allows your doctor to evaluate the function of your colon.

 - When you arrive for a Sitz marker study, staff will review your symptoms and allergies with you.
-We will then contact the on-site UNC REX Pharmacy, and they will bring you a Sitz marker capsule to take with water.
+We will then contact the on-site REX Pharmacy, and they will bring you a Sitz marker capsule to take with water.

 - This capsule contains small rings, which will show up on X-rays and let the doctors track their progress through your intestines.